auth0/Auth0.swift/README.md

 Find out more about [Setting up Facebook Login](https://auth0.com/docs/connections/nativesocial/facebook) with Auth0.

-### Organizations (Closed Beta)
+### Organizations

-Organizations is a set of features that provide better support for developers who build and maintain SaaS and Business-to-Business (B2B) applications.
+[Organizations](https://auth0.com/docs/organizations) is a set of features that provide better support for developers who build and maintain SaaS and Business-to-Business (B2B) applications.

 Using Organizations, you can: